 You know the feeling – you are away from home running errands, or you are out late because you had to stay at work longer, and you realize that you are hungry.
 Not just a little hungry though.
 You haven’t eaten for hours, your head is starting to throb and you can’t even think straight.

-As you survey your options, you realize that getting something to eat that is even remotely healthy is going to be nearly impossible.
-But you have little choice, so you grab a burger or a salad with “grilled chicken.”
+As you survey your options, you realize getting something to eat that is even remotely healthy is going to be nearly impossible.
+But you have little choice, so you grab a burger or a salad with ‘grilled chicken’.
 (Do you have any idea how much that piece of ‘grilled chicken’ has been processed and soaked and manipulated and transformed before it arrives in front of you?)
 Or a small order of fries just to get you through.

-The second step seems obvious, but it has to happen if you are going to eliminate impulse eating: buy the food on your list.
+It seems obvious, but it has to happen if you are going to eliminate impulse eating: Buy the food on your list.
 You have to get it in your house, so you have it when you need it.

 You’ve done the hard part.
 You’ve figured out what foods will make you happy and help you through the emergency, you’ve stocked up on them, you have gathered what you need for transport and you have your water situation figured out.

-All that is left is making it happen.
 You have to take the food with you when you leave the house.
-The first few times you do this, it will seem complicated and tedious.
-But eventually, you will do it with little thought.
-It will be habit.
+The first few times you do this, it will seem complicated and tedious, but eventually, you will do it with little thought.
+It will be a habit.
 That is why using the same cooler, the same bags and the same water container every time is so important.
-You will likely even find you grab the same foods nearly every time—it’s just easier.
-And it has to be easy, or you won’t do it.
+You will probably find you grab the same foods nearly every time—it’s just easier.

 The happy result is that when you are out and realize you are hungry, you will not have to eat food from a restaurant.
 You will have an assortment of health and energy promoting foods at your fingertips.